Randy Bennett (swimming coach): Outstanding swimmers

-During his long coaching tenure, Bennet mentored several prominent Canadian athletes including World and Olympic medalists that included Julia Wilkinson, who began receiving training from Bennett around 2009 in Victoria after her participation in the 2008 Beijing Olympics.
+During his long coaching tenure, Bennet mentored several prominent Canadian athletes including World and Olympic medalists including Julia Wilkinson, who began receiving training from Bennett around 2009 in Victoria after her participation in the 2008 Beijing Olympics.
 Among distance specialists, Bennett coached Richard Weinberger, a 2008 Olympic participant who swam the 10K Marathon event, and Eric Hedlin a 2013 5K Silver medalist at the World Championships.
 He coached 2016 backstroke bronze medalist Hilary Caldwell who moved to Victoria to begin training with Bennett in 2009.
 Other Olympians included Stephanie Horner, a 2008 and 2012 Canadian Olympic participant, and Marianne Limpert, a 1996 Atlanta Medley silver medalist.
 He also mentored Blake Worsley and Olympic medalist Ryan Cochran.

 As Bennett was responsible for the development of many elite swimmers, and several Olympians, his coaching philosophy stressed honesty, and the importance of clear and frank communication with his swimmers, as he frequently had a need to point out areas of improvement.
 He applied the same approach to his novice swimmers.

-After suffering from a malignant melanoma, Bennett died on April 27, 2015 at only 51.
+After suffering from a melanoma, Bennett died on April 27, 2015 at only 51.
 His wife, Lesley survived him, as well as two teenage sons.